anyone2/IndigoPlugin-Voice-Monkey/DEVICES.md

 ---

-# 16a) Click 'Save' in the upper right
+# 17) Click 'Save' in the upper right

 ![alt text](https://github.com/anyone2/IndigoPlugin-Voice-Monkey/blob/main/Screenshots/Create%20a%20Device/16a-Alexa%20App%20-%20Click%20Save.jpeg)

 ---

-# 16b) The Routine will now be displayed in the Routines List
+# 18) The Routine will now be displayed in the Routines List

 ![alt text](https://github.com/anyone2/IndigoPlugin-Voice-Monkey/blob/main/Screenshots/Create%20a%20Device/16b-Alexa%20App%20-%20Now%20Listed%20in%20Routines.jpeg)

 ---

-# 16c) Go back to the Voice Monkey Site and click 'Sync device'
+# 19) Go back to the Voice Monkey Site and click 'Sync device'

 ![alt text](https://github.com/anyone2/IndigoPlugin-Voice-Monkey/blob/main/Screenshots/Create%20a%20Device/16c-Voice%20Monkey%20Website%20-%20Click%20Sync%20Device.jpeg)

 ---
-# 17) The device should say; "New device added, congratulations"
+# 20) The device should say; "New device added, congratulations"
-# If you hear the message, click 'Yes'
+# If you hear this message, click 'Yes'
-# If you do not, click 'No' and review these steps...you may have missed one
+# If you do not hear this message, click 'No' and review these steps...you may have missed one
 ![alt text](https://github.com/anyone2/IndigoPlugin-Voice-Monkey/blob/main/Screenshots/Create%20a%20Device/17-Voice%20Monkey%20Website.jpeg)

 ---

-# 17a) If you clicked 'Yes', well done!
-Click 'View devices'
+# 21) If you clicked 'Yes', well done!
+Now click 'View devices'

 ![alt text](https://github.com/anyone2/IndigoPlugin-Voice-Monkey/blob/main/Screenshots/Create%20a%20Device/17a-Voice%20Monkey%20Website%20-%20Click%20View%20devices.jpeg)

 ---

-# 17b) THe device you just added will be shown on the list
+# 22) The device you just added will be shown in the list

 <!-- ![alt text](https://github.com/anyone2/IndigoPlugin-Voice-Monkey/blob/main/Screenshots/Create%20a%20Device/17b-Voice%20Monkey%20Website%20-%20Device%20List.jpeg)